 Register for a tuition-free course (ThM students only)

 You may take up to 5 courses beyond those needed to fulfill your degree requirements.
 One tuition-free course per session may be taken for credit or audit, subject to availability of classroom space.
 Summer/Fall and Winter/Spring comprise one session for the purpose of taking a tuition-free course.
-You should register for a tuition-free course in the Advising Center on the day the course begins.
-A $30 fee (charged to your student account) to cover the cost of notes and course materials will be due in the Advising Center at the time of registration.
+You should register for a tuition-free course in the Academic Advising on the day the course begins.
+A $30 fee (charged to your student account) to cover the cost of notes and course materials will be due in the Academic Advising at the time of registration.

 Do not add a course you wish to take tuition-free to your schedule during the registration period.

 Tuition refunds:If you are considering dropping a course please refer to the tuition refund schedule before doing so.